osh-labs/OSH-Monitor/CLI_README.md

-# SEN66-Dosimetry CLI Tool
+# OSH-Monitor CLI Tool

-A Python command-line tool for interacting with the SEN66-Dosimetry air quality monitor.
+A Python command-line tool for interacting with the OSH-Monitor air quality monitor.

 ## Installation